Contents

 Flutter is a UI framework, offering many tools and libraries that are excellent fit for implementing any design you can imagine.
 It is more than enough for any purpose, and besides, you get smooth animations without overpayment as a bonus.

-The only thing that has influence on the final cost is creating the design concept.
-If you have in-house UX/UX designers to do it, the final design prices depend on your company rules and agreements with employees.
-If you order a ready-made design concept from an outsource, the specialists’ hourly rates are about $40-$60.
+If you have in-house UX/UX designers to do it, the final design cost depends on your company’s rules and agreements with employees.
+If you order a ready-made design concept from an outsource, the hourly rates usually vary from $40 to $60.

 Complexity of features

 For example, there are relatively simple core features, such as a basic user profile or subscribing to a channel in a streaming service: it can take about 20 hours to develop those.
 Some complex features, such as integrating a payment system, usually take more than 60 hours and require a high level of mastery and accuracy.
+But don’t worry: with a team skilled in Flutter development, it’s possible to build even a complex app within a reasonable time frame.

 Backend development